ID cards

 Getting an ID card

-For card collection during Welcome Week (September 30th – October 4th), cards will be sent directly to halls for those staying in college accommodation, providing you have uploaded your photo by the deadline (at least 3 days before your course start date).
-Should you miss the deadline to upload your photo and have it taken at the ID card office, you will need to collect this from your course administrator directly.
+For card collection during Welcome Week (September 29th – October 3rd), cards will be sent directly to halls for those staying in college accommodation, providing you have uploaded your photo by the deadline (at least 5 days before your course start date).
+Should you miss the deadline to upload your photo, you will need to collect this from your course administrator directly.

 If you are not staying in halls, you will also need to collect this from your course administrator directly.